 [[Branch getInstance] setRequestMetadataKey:@"$google_analytics_user_id" value:@"USER-ID-HERE"];

-You can call the following line right after you initialize Branch in your Application’s #onCreate or Activity’s #onCreate:
+You can call the following line right after you instantiate Branch in your Application’s #onCreate or Activity’s #onCreate (and before you call initSession):

 What Branch Sends to Google Analytics¶